petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-javascript-client-extension.md

    ![Add the JavaScript client extension.
 It appears in a list depending on whether you added it to the page head or page bottom.](./using-a-javascript-client-extension/images/02.png)

+   !!! note
+       If you set the boolean `async` or `defer` attributes in the client extension, you cannot configure this behavior when adding the client extension to a page (see the above screenshot).
+If you set both `async` and `defer` in the client extension, the `async` attribute is applied while the `defer` attribute is ignored.

 1. Click *Save*.

 1. Optionally, publish the page so your JavaScript executes on the page outside of Edit mode.